FactoryTalk-Optix/REST_WEB_WS_Server/README.md

 - Go to the event “app” where you will find the methods for the REST server.
 - Review the event argument “e” and take a look at 2 important properties:
     - `e.req.HttpMethod`: Here is the selector of the method, like GET, POST, PUT…
     - `e.path`: Is the path what is called.
-If the client will send a GET command to `http://localhost/products/123abc` then the path will be `/products/123abc`
+If the client sends a GET command to `http://localhost/products/123abc` then the path will be `/products/123abc`
 - Another property would be the `e.req.QueryString` property.
-This gives you a list of the URL parameters if there any.
+This gives you a list of the URL parameters if there are any.
 In general, just take a look at the .r.req for the requested information.
 - With those 2 you can easily change/extend/adjust all the supported commands in your application.
 - Have a look at the PUT example on how to access the body of the request.
-- If you like to incle any content in the response, you can do so by setting the “e.res.setContent()” function.
+- If you like to include any content in the response, you can do so by setting the “e.res.setContent()” function.
 - There are many samples included in the code.